gboersma/uml-java-doclet/README.md

 Add UML diagrams (using PlantUML) to Javadocs.
 Extends the standard Java doclet.

+### Status ###

+The doclet tool was completely changed in Java 9; uml-java-doclet will not work with any JDK later than 8.

+This project is not maintained anymore, since for us it is not worth effort required to update it for later JDKs.
+However, if anyone wants to take it on, feel free to log any issues and I will do my best to answer.

 ### Background ###

 The inspiration for this project is better communication between the developers on my team.
 We want to